Azure/azure-sdk-for-python/doc/deprecation_process.md

 - Open the `_data/releases/latest/python-packages.csv` file.
   - If using Visual Studio Code, the `Edit CSV` extension may be helpful for editing the file.
 - Find the entry for your package and update the following fields.
-  - `EOLDate`: Date your package will officially be deprecated in mm/dd/yyyy format.
+  - `EOLDate`: In MM/DD/YYYY format.
 If the SDK deprecation is due to a service retirement, this date should match the service final retirement date.
+If there is a replacement package, this should match the release date of the deprecated package.
   - `Support`: Change the value to `deprecated`.
   - `Replace`: If it exists, set the value to the name of the package meant to replace the package being deprecated.
 If not, set the value to `NA`.
   - `ReplaceGuide`: If it exists, link to a migration guide in the following format: `aka.ms/azsdk/<language>/migrate/<library>`.
 If not, set the value to `NA`.